poucotm/Log-Highlight/README.md

 #### Summary Output Panel

 By default, it summarizes error/warning list in a new output panel at the bottom of window.
-It is useful to debug without monitoring the log file directly(but do not close the log file, it is need to get the event).
-It works only for lastly log-highlighted view.
+It is useful to debug without monitoring the log file directly.
+But do not close the log file, it is need to get the event. (default keymap - toggle : alt+f12, hide : ESC)

 #### More Flexible Style Syntax